You can access the Writing Exam here.

 Page 4: The last page before the placement exam prompt and readings gives you advice and instructions about taking the Writing Exam.
 A version of that information is included below to help answer any questions you might have before taking the exam.
 For answers to additional questions, see also the Frequently Asked Questions section of these pages.

-These first four untimed pages do not count towards your 72 hour limit.
+These first four untimed pages do not count toward your 72 hour limit.

 Page 5: The timed portion of the Writing Exam begins here.
 The final page is the placement exam itself, containing the sources you will read for the exam and the prompt for the essay you will write.
 We expect that it will take you several hours to read the sources and several hours to write the essay.
 The three sources you will read total approximately 40 pages.
 You have a maximum of 72 hours in which to do the reading and complete the placement exam.
 (If you start your exam fewer than 72 hours before your exam window ends, your essay will still be due before your exam window closes.)
 Given the scope of the exam, you should not plan on being able to complete all the readings and write the essay in one sitting.